elugens/hello-javascript/docs/browser-related-questions/forms-controls/form-event-submit.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There are two main ways to submit a form.
-The first is to click &#8249;input type="submit"&#8250; or &#8249;input type="image"&#8250;.
-The second is to press Enter on an input field.
-Both actions lead to submit event on the form.
-The handler can check the data, and if there are errors, show them and call `event.preventDefault()`, then the form won’t be sent to the server.
+  <div><strong>Interview Response:</strong> There are two primary methods for submitting a form.
+The first step is to select either &#8249;input type="submit"&#8250; or &#8249;input type="image"&#8250;.
+The second method is to enter data into an input field by pressing Enter.
+Both activities result in the form's submit-event.
+The handler can inspect the data, display them, and call events if any issues get found.
+If you use `preventDefault()`, the form does not transmit to the server.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />